The Tech Behind Haikubox

 - Set up alerts - “The Dark-eyed Juncos have arrived!”

-- List of your top 10 - “I host lots of Red-shouldered Hawks!
+- Ranked list of all birds - “I host lots of Red-shouldered Hawks!

 - Download your data to .csv file - “More migrating birds this year than last year!”